The Winter-Friendly Skin-Care Products Refinery29 Editors Swear By

-We hate to play favorites with the seasons, but winter isn't at the top of our preferred list — as far as our skin goes, at least.
+We hate to play favourites with the seasons, but winter isn't at the top of our preferred list — as far as our skin goes, at least.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.